koyhpvx/OhMyTermuxScript/README.md

 # OhMyTermuxScript
-A collection of scripts for Termux
+**A collection of scripts for Termux**

 > [!IMPORTANT]
-> To use a beautiful command line script execution interface [gum](https://github.com/charmbracelet/gum) can be used with --gum or -g parameter.
+> To use a beautiful command line script execution interface, [gum](https://github.com/charmbracelet/gum) can be used with --gum or -g parameter added to the execution command.

 ### Complete installation